wangpy/google-play-android-publisher-plugin/README.md

                  ]
 ```

-To upload expansion files, reusing those from the previous upload where possible:
+To upload APKs and their expansion files, reusing those from the previous upload where possible:
 ```
 androidApkUpload googleCredentialsId: 'My Google Play account',
                  filesPattern: '**/*.apk',